 • Stealing and “washing” a check (meaning erasing the original information and adding fraudulent details)

-• Stealing your debit card (or finding a lost debit card)
+• Stealing your debit card (or finding and using a lost debit card)

 • Stealing your information with card skimmers and hidden cameras